FIFA president Gianni Infantino insists Iran will play in this summer’s World Cup, and in the U.S.

 Iran was the only one of FIFA’s 211 member nations absent from the FIFA Congress, after Canada’s government reportedly revoked visas it had given to Iranian soccer leaders.

-VANCOUVER, B.C. — FIFA president Gianni Infantino did not hide from the most sensitive subject at the organization’s Congress gathering on Thursday.
+VANCOUVER, B.C. — FIFA president Gianni Infantino did not hide from the most sensitive subject on Thursday at the organization’s Congress gathering.

 Iran was the only one of FIFA’s 211 member nations not present after Canada’s government reportedly revoked visas it had given to Iranian soccer leaders.

-This was the latest of many chapters of controversy involving Iran’s role in this summer’s World Cup, in the midst of the U.S. and Israel’s ongoing conflict with the Middle Eastern country.
+This was the latest controversy involving Iran’s role in this summer’s World Cup, amid the U.S. and Israel’s ongoing conflict with the country.

-Iran’s soccer federation had visa problems before the World Cup draw in Washington that were resolved just before the event in December.
+Iran’s soccer federation had visa problems before the World Cup draw in Washington that were resolved just before the December event.
 And since the war started, President Donald Trump has weighed in several times, sometimes requiring Infantino to personally meet with Trump at the White House to smooth things over.

 This time, Infantino had the stage to himself.